sst/guide/_chapters/configure-dynamodb-in-cdk.md

 Let's quickly go over what we are doing here.

 1. We are creating a new stack for our DynamoDB table by extending `sst.Stack` instead of `cdk.Stack`.
-This is what allows us to deploy CDK alongside with our Serverless services.
+This is what allows us to deploy CDK alongside our Serverless services.

 2. We are defining the table we created back in the [Create a DynamoDB Table]({% link _chapters/create-a-dynamodb-table.md %}) chapter.
 By default, CDK will generate a table name for us.